Computer Science 520

 - Program analysis and software testing

 - Empirical/Experimental Software Engineering

-Besides becoming familiar with Software Engineering principles and best practices, students will learn about cutting-edge research in a number of Software Egnineering areas.
-The lab sessions and the group project provide aditional hands-on experience in using state-of-the-art techniques.
+Besides becoming familiar with Software Engineering principles and best practices, students will learn about cutting-edge research in Software Engineering.
+The exercises and the group project provide additional hands-on experience in using state-of-the-art techniques.

 Please read the general course policies.

 Office: CS 346

 Office hours: Thursday 11:30am–12:30pm.

 Office hours: Thursday 12:30pm–1:30pm, and by appointment.

 AssignmentsAll assignments are provided through Moodle, and submissions must be uploaded to Moodle.